What is Serverless & How Does it Work?

 - Serverless architecture: AWS Lambda will automatically scale up or down as needed without any additional configuration.

-- Pay only for what you use: AWS Lambda charges you based on how much time your code spends running, not by the hour or minute.
+- Pay for only what you use: AWS Lambda charges you based on how much time your code spends running, not by the hour or minute.

-- Flexible and easy to use: You don’t need to be an expert in server management, AWS Lambda takes care of all of that for you.
+- Flexible and easy to use: You don’t need to be an expert in server management; AWS Lambda takes care of all of that for you.

 Why use a Serverless Architecture?